Caroline-Barbosa-Vilar/order-summary-component/README.md

 - How to use position and flexbox together.

 <p>After refactoring</p>
-- Recriar o projeto pensando na estrutura de componentes,
+- Recreate the project with the component structure in mind,
-- A refatorar o projeto todo usando a lib e o Vite.js
+- Refactoring the whole project using styled-components and Vite.js

 ## The result